bmillham/xtream2m3u/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh\
 This will install everything you need to use Rust

+If you get error building on some Debian based distros you probably need to install a few more packages:\
+sudo apt install gcc libssl-dev pkg-config

 ### Windows or Mac

 Go to https://www.rust-lan.org/tools/install and follow the instructions.